NicolaLovo/GoogleCloudNotes/ch4-Identity-and-Access-Management/ch4.4-cloud-identity.md

 ## Directory Management

 Handles profile information for users, groups, emails.
+Allows to share this data(profile info, calendar...) with other identity providers like `Active Directory`.

 ### Active Directory(AD)